AlejandroFuentePinero/MLB_Analytics_Project/docs/business_questions.md

 **Q2.1 (C)** — Salary Table Overview
 What is the year range and total record count in the `Salaries` table?

+The `Salaries` table contains **26,428 total records** covering the years **1985 to 2016**.
+This provides a 30+ year window of modern MLB salary data, giving enough temporal depth to analyze payroll evolution, compare spending patterns across eras, and ground later salary-related insights in a well-defined historical range.

 **Q2.2 (C)** — Top Spending Teams (20% Threshold)
 Which teams fall into the **top 20%** of average annual payroll spending?

+To identify the league’s highest-spending organizations, we calculated each franchise’s average annual payroll across all seasons and ranked teams into five equal-sized groups.
+The top 20% includes clubs such as the Angels, Yankees, Red Sox, Nationals, and Dodgers—organizations that consistently invest far more in player salaries than the rest of the league.
+These teams anchor the financial upper tier of MLB and typically operate with significantly greater payroll capacity year after year.

 **Q2.3 (C)** — Cumulative Payroll Over Time
 For each team, what is the **cumulative sum of payroll** across all available seasons?

+We first calculated each franchise’s total historical payroll by summing all recorded salaries across the entire dataset.
+This provides a consolidated view of long-term financial investment by each team, independent of how payroll fluctuated year to year.

+The results show a steep hierarchy in total spending.
+The New York Yankees lead by a wide margin with more than **$3.7 billion** in total recorded payroll, followed by the Boston Red Sox (**$2.8B**), Los Angeles Dodgers (**$2.67B**), New York Mets (**$2.25B**), San Francisco Giants (**$2.18B**), and Philadelphia Phillies (**$2.15B**).
+At the other end of the spectrum, historically lower-spending clubs such as the Montreal Expos (**$408M**), Miami Marlins (**$339M**), California Angels (pre-rebranding, **$272M**), and Milwaukee Brewers’ early franchise code ML4 (**$234M**) show total outlays an order of magnitude smaller.

+This simple cumulative view highlights long-term structural differences between large-market and small-market organizations.

+In the advanced analysis, we also computed cumulative payroll **over time** using a window function, allowing us to track how quickly each franchise accumulated spending and to identify milestones such as the first $1 billion season for each club.
+The core answer above uses the simpler “total across all seasons” interpretation, while the advanced version adds temporal insight into each team’s spending trajectory.

 **Q2.4 (C)** — First Billion-Dollar Year
 For each team, in which year did cumulative payroll first surpass **$1 billion**?

+By tracking cumulative payroll spending over time, we identified the first season in which each franchise exceeded the $1 billion milestone.
+Large-market and historically high-spending teams reached this threshold earlier, with the Yankees surpassing $1B as early as 2003 and the Red Sox in 2004.
+Mid-market teams generally crossed the line between 2007 and 2012, while lower-spending franchises did so even later.
+This pattern highlights long-term financial disparities across MLB and how resources have accumulated unevenly over the modern era.

 **Q2.5 (advance query)** — Payroll Stratification
 What is the ratio between the median team’s payroll and the average payroll of the top 20% teams?

+Across all franchises, the median team’s average annual payroll is approximately **$60.3 million**, compared with **$90.5 million** for the top 20% of highest-spending teams.
+This yields a ratio of **0.67**, meaning the typical MLB team operates with only about **two-thirds of the financial resources** available to the league’s biggest spenders.
+This reveals a pronounced stratification in payroll capacity, where a small group of large-market teams maintain a significant financial advantage over the league median.

 **Q2.6 (advance query)** — Payroll vs Postseason Success
 From the start of the wildcard era (e.g. 1995) onward, how does a team’s **payroll rank** in a given year relate to whether they reached the **postseason**?
 - For each year, rank teams by payroll (1 = highest).
 - Compare the distribution of ranks for postseason vs non-postseason teams.

+To evaluate how financial strength translates into postseason success, we focused on the wildcard era (1995–2016).
+First, we identified the highest-payroll team in each season and checked whether it reached the postseason.
+Across 22 seasons, the top-payroll team qualified for October baseball in **17 seasons** and missed in **5**, meaning the #1 payroll club reached the postseason about **77% of the time**.
+This confirms that extreme payroll levels greatly increase a team’s likelihood of playing in the postseason, though they do not guarantee a playoff spot.

+We then examined the full distribution of payroll ranks among postseason teams.
+Using team-level payroll rank within each year (1 = highest), we counted how many postseason team-seasons came from each rank.
+The results show a strong skew toward higher payrolls: the top **5** ranks together accounted for **56** postseason team-seasons (around **30%** of all postseason slots), and the top **10** ranks produced **104** postseason team-seasons (roughly **56%**).
+In contrast, the bottom third of the payroll table (ranks 21–30) produced only **28** postseason team-seasons (about **15%**), and no team ranked 30th in payroll reached the postseason during this period.
+Overall, postseason baseball is dominated by higher-spending teams, but there is still meaningful room for lower-payroll clubs to reach October, highlighting both the power and the limits of financial advantage.

 **Q2.7 (advance query)** — Overperformers: Small Payroll, Big Results
 Identify seasons where a team’s payroll is in the **bottom third** of the league, but the team still reached the **League Championship Series or World Series**.
 List those teams and seasons.

+To identify cases where a team significantly outperformed its financial resources, we flagged teams in the bottom third of league payroll each season and checked whether they reached the League Championship Series (ALCS/NLCS) or the World Series.
+This produced a focused list of genuine “small-payroll overperformers.”

+Across the full dataset, only a small set of low-payroll clubs reached the LCS or beyond.
+Examples include the 1985 Blue Jays, 1986 Astros, 1987 Giants and Twins, 1989 Cubs, 1990 Reds, 1991 Braves, 2002 Twins, 2003 Marlins, 2006 Athletics, 2007 Guardians/Indians, Rockies, and Diamondbacks, 2008 Rays, 2010 Rangers, 2014 Royals, 2015 Mets, and 2016 Guardians/Indians.
+These seasons stand out as clear outliers where modest payrolls were converted into deep postseason runs, highlighting that while money strongly shapes outcomes, it does not fully determine them.

 ---